SpineEventEngine/jdbc-storage/README.md

 [here](http://www.querydsl.com/static/querydsl/4.1.3/reference/html_single/#d0e1067).

-To use a particular JDBC implementation, you need to configure `JdbcStorageFactory` with the corresponding JDBC connection string.
+To use a particular JDBC implementation, you need to configure `JdbcStorageFactory` with the corresponding JDBC connection string and specify `TypeMapping` for the database.

 The JDBC driver, corresponding to the target database, must be present in the project classpath.
 This is a responsibility of a developer.

-Here is an example of specifying the connection string:
+Here is an example of the configuration:

 ```
 final HikariConfig config = new HikariConfig();